Colchester Quaker Meeting House[Formerly hosted at qcolpm.demon.co.uk]

 Our Meeting House foyer houses our library.
 Most books can be borrowed by anyone.
 A full listing of the library stock can be viewed on the catalogue page.

 More information on the Quaker movement in the UK, including finding Quaker meetings by postcode, can be found on the website of our national head office, Friends House, Euston, London, on Google+, as well as on the BBC website, Wikipedia, YouTube or by searching on either Google or Bing.
 You can also keep a finger on our pulse via Quaker feeds on Twitter (but note that Darlington Football Club are nicknamed "The Quakers", and there is a brand of snacks called Quakers in the USA !)

-We hope that you will join us for our Meetings for Worship which are held at 10:30 each Sunday and 12:30 each Wednesday.
+We hope that you will join us for our Meetings for Worship which are held at 10:30 every Sunday, and at 12:30 on the second and fourth Wednesdays of each month.
 You do not have to be a member to join in with our meetings.

 Quakers are not led by any priest or minister.
 There is no ceremony, but a silent time of united seeking for spiritual truth and light.
 Each person will have a unique path to follow.
 Anyone may feel moved to share their insights briefly with the meeting.